 Metal watch and strap (glass broken), 2 wallets, notebook, 2 coins, purse, 2 religious books, mirror, diary, photos, letters, cards, pencil and a ‘Total Abstinence Pledge’.

-Deaths of Soldiers – Mrs. Isaac, daughter of Mr. & Mrs. John Catherall, Cambrian Villa, has received the sad news that her husband, Sergeant Major G.W.
-Isaac*, has died in France from the effects of influenza.
-The deceased soldier was called up on the 4th August 1914.
-Much sympathy is felt with Mrs. Isaac in her sorrow – An official communication has reached Mrs. Croft, of Rose Cottage, Broughton, informing her of the death of her grandson, Alfred Beeby, who fell in action on October 24th.
+Newspaper cutting.
+(Source not known).
+An official communication has reached Mrs. Croft, of Rose Cottage, Broughton, informing her of the death of her grandson, Alfred Beeby, who fell in action on October 24th.
 The deceased was a bright and intelligent youth, aged twenty.
 He was a scholar at the Primitive Methodist School, and was respected by all.
-He is the first boy in the village who has lost his life in the war, though some have bee wounded, others are missing, and a few have been taken prisoners of war.
-The other story was about Sergeant-Major George Willacy Isaac who died of Broncho-pneumonia.
-He is not on any local memorial, a native of Liverpool, but married to Isabel Catherall from Cambrian Villa, Buckley in 1914 and although he is remembered in Toxteth, he should be remembered somewhere here.
+He is the first boy in the village who has lost his life in the war, though some have been wounded, others are missing, and a few have been taken prisoners of war.

 Alfred Beeby is also remembered on the Broughton War Memorial